Econ in the Classroom

 The Fed is pleased to announce the winner of our new video competition in Michigan for high school students.
-It is designed to have students explore economic concepts through their own lens, both literally and figuratively.
+The competition was designed to have students explore economic concepts through their own lens, both literally and figuratively.
 The theme of the contest in 2015 was Opportunity Costs.
 The winners of the iPad mini are Josh Lank and Jeff Brooks from Livonia Stevenson High School in Livonia, MI.